shapeshiftONE/onerepo/es/shapeshift/shapeshift-dao/vision-mission-values.md

 ## Valores

-**Digno de confianza** - We are upfront and transparent.
-We are fair and accurate in our dealings with one another and with our customers.
-We earn trust with time and execution, rather than by expecting it by default.
+**Digno de confianza** - Nosotros estamos en la delantera y somos transparentes.
+Somos justos y precisos en nuestras transacciones unos a otros así también con nuestros clientes.
+Nos ganamos su confianza con tiempo y ejecución, sin esperar que rather than by expecting it by default.

 **Collaborative** - We are talented individuals aligning behind unified strategies to build greatness.
 We support, encourage, and challenge each other.
 We leverage the force multiplier of teamwork.